 The Temple Graduate Programs in English offer distinguished faculty providing degrees in English and Creative Writing.

 The Ph.D. program features faculty teaching a wide range of courses in all historical periods of British and American literature, Anglophone literature, and critical and cultural theory.
 The program is especially strong in 19th and 20 century studies.
 It also emphasizes training in Composition and Rhetoric.
 Graduates with a Ph.D. typically go on to careers in college teaching and related fields.
 We also offer a two-year, 30-credit M.A. program.
 Temple M.A.s in English find employment in high schools or preparatory schools, in editing or publishing, or as professional writers; they also go on to doctoral study at Temple and other institutions.
 Please see the main description of the program here.
+You can view a list of our FAQ’s to help answer any questions you may have.

 Our M.F.A. degree in Creative Writing is a two-year, 33-credit program in either fiction or poetry.
 The Creative Writing faculty includes nationally recognized writers in poetry, fiction, and nonfiction.
 The writing component features small, intensive workshops, supplemented by one-on-one tutorials and courses in literature and the craft of writing.
 Temple M.F.A.s in Creative Writing find employment as writers, teachers, publicists, writing consultants, or publishers; they also go on to doctoral study in English or other disciplines.